 - The trace temperature (measured in Celsius)

 - The power dissipation (measured in watts)

 Hence, all the above information will help you to understand clearly that what the actual width of trace is.

 Five Benefits of Using Copper to Create PCB Trace

 Nowadays, electronic engineers are rapidly using copper in order to create their PCBs.
-Here are some benefits which copper has in comparison to other materials.
+Here are some benefits that copper has in comparison to other materials.
 These are: